kodando/kodando/README.md

 ## About the libraries

 I have built some bindings and libraries to allow kotlin developers to code in kotlin but to use, if they want, existing and good libraries in JS.
+All this related js libraries should be used with a bundler to import directly from npm, or provided manually by you.
+I personally use the webpack, but the fuse-box is very attractive too.
+The SystemJS works as a loader too.

 Every library will be published in https://bintray.com/danfma/maven, so you will be able to use it with Maven, Gradle or other.